-As president of IISC, Kelly leads the strategic direction of IISC and supports its dynamic and diverse team of staff and affiliates to meet IISC’s highest aspirations for social change through consulting and training.
+As president, Kelly leads the strategic direction of IISC and supports its dynamic and diverse team of consultants and trainers to meet the organization’s highest aspirations for social change and racial equity.

 Kelly is a social changer, nonprofit civic leader, and lawyer who for more than twenty years has led advocacy, organizing, racial justice, and women’s organizations promoting collaboration, equity, and civic engagement, both locally and nationally.
 She seeks each day to develop the heart, skills, and mindset to be a facilitative leader and civic innovator for progressive movement building across the country and in communities.